 If you’re very new to guitar and want to make sure you remember all the chords needed to play this song (and other guitar songs), you may want to get a chord chart.
 This way, you can easily refer to it if you need a reminder.

 This is another contemporary worship song performed by Bryan and Katie Torwalt, a husband and wife music duo.
 Their songs are often characterized by harmony, and the chord progressions are easy to play but exude emotion.

 They are signed to Jesus Culture records, and their catchy melodies are great for any guitarist looking to expand their worship guitar repertoire.
 This song, “Holy Spirit,” captures what it’s like to invite the presence of God and the Holy Spirit into one’s life.
 You can see the couple perform the song live in this video.

 If you prefer down-tempo worship songs that still carry a lot of power, “Holy Spirit” is a great one to learn.
 The chords for the verses and chorus are fairly easy — you need A, D, and Bm.
 However, for newer players, the bridge gets a little trickier.
-You’ll also need to add A/C#, which isn’t as easy to play as most open chords.

 If you’re learning songs by looking up tabs and chords online, most songs will have a “simplified” version that will help you get through the song with easier chords.
 This is a great way to turn almost any worship song into an easy Christian song to learn.

 4. This Train

 Christian worship songs generally fall into two camps — older, traditional songs and contemporary worship songs.
 This easy Christian song is another traditional folk worship song with a bit of a bluesy twist, and it’s easy to adapt to your ability level.